bitsector/cluster-tester/README.md

 - topology_test_deployment_yamls/topology-dep.yaml

 ### Deployment PDB E2E test
-The test will deploy a PDB, an HPA and a Deployment.
+The test will deploy a PDB and a Deployment.
 The 2 sub-tests will be attempted:
 1. The test code will attempt a rolling update on the deployment - since the deployment has no limitation on unavailable pods (maxUnavailable and maxSurge 6) - all pods will be deleted.
 If the PDB works it will keep a minimum of 5 running pods.
 Otherwise the number of running pods will drop to 0 momentarily.
 The test will sample the number of pods during this rolling update period.
 If